 5. Download templates and modules from the marketplace

 One of the best things about HubSpot is that you don't have to be a developer to build pages or templates in the tool.
-I am not a developer at all, but with HubSpot I can get by with CSS knowledge alone.
+I am not a developer at all, but with HubSpot, I can get by with CSS knowledge alone.
 However, that doesn't mean you don't need to learn how to use the content editors and design manager effectively.

 To make building web pages easy, HubSpot has a template marketplace full of amazing templates and modules that you can download and use.
-There's a whole range to choose from, including free templates to premium templates that you have to purchase.
+There's a whole range to choose from, from free templates to premium templates that you have to purchase.
 These templates can be a great time-saver if you have a specific offer or event coming up that you want to advertise/promote in a different way!